X-C3LL/x-c3ll.github.io/_posts/2018-02-24-parasite-web-server-process.md

 ```
 ## PoC || GTFO
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 This is just a proof of concept, so do not use it in production servers or in real operations.
 Learn the technique and then use it carefully.
-Of course __everything here is based in a particular enviroment where ptrace_scope is 0 and suid_dumpable is set to 1__.
+Of course __everything here is based in a particular environment where ptrace_scope is 0 and suid_dumpable is set to 1__.
 That is not a default situation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 I put here the 3 stages to let you test it and play a bit in local.
 The __stage 1__ will try to contact the TCP port 8880 to download the __stage 2__.
 This was designed like a binary before thinking it as a shared object, so it has tons of fprintf() as debug.